bolt1777/kafka-lab/Readme.md

 | 192.168.10.3 | kafka-lab-2  | Solutions server 		        | 2GB RAM  |
 | 192.168.10.4 | kafka-lab-3  | Promeutheus, Grafana            | 2GB RAM  |

+## The setup does the following:

+- Install and configure Kafka on VM1 (with Ansible)

+- Create topics on Kafka 'input', 'output'

+- Create solution 1 that produces epoch timestamp in ms to 'input' once per second

+- Create solution 2 that consumes from topic 1, transforms input message to date string (RFC 3339), sends to topic 'output'

+- Deploy both solutions to VM2.
+They should both be managed as systems services.

+- In VM3 install Prometheus, Grafana.
+Export Kafka metrics and metric from solutions 1,2 and visualize them in Grafana.

 ## Vagrant usage

 To log on to servers, use vagrant ssh